wpwham/multi-order-for-woocommerce/readme.txt

 = Is there a Pro version? =
 Yes, it's located [here](https://wpcodefactory.com/item/multi-order-for-woocommerce/ "Multi Order for WooCommerce Pro")

-= What can I do in the Pro version? =

-**Take a look on some of its features:**

-* Support
-* **Sync your orders** - Whenever you change a suborder item price or tax, the correspondent item on main order gets updated, and vice-versa
-* **Display more intuitive numbers to your suborders** - E.g If your main order is 100, your suborders numbers will be 100-1, 100-2, and so on.
-* **Deduct suborders from main orders** - If you get your suborder paid, subtract its value from main order automatically
-* Present your orders with custom payment status (paid, unpaid, partial)

 = How can I contribute?
 Is there a github repository? = If you are interested in contributing - head over to the [Multi order for WooCommerce plugin GitHub Repository](https://github.com/algoritmika/multi-order-for-woocommerce) to find out how you can pitch in.

-= How can I help translating it? =
-You can do it through [tranlslate.wordpress](https://translate.wordpress.org/projects/wp-plugins/multi-order-for-woocommerce)

 == Installation ==